If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

 Of those in attendance here, Matt Fitzpatrick (12th) and Eddie Pepperell (15th) both have mathematical chances of working their way into the 8th and final automatic spot, however both need to win the event and hope that Thorbjorn Olesen slips up.
 In any case, Olesen can protect his automatic spot by finishing solo 7th or better, so clearly there will be a fascinating sub-plot to this week's tournament.

-Over on the PGA Tour, Steve Bamford previews the first event of the Fed Ex Playoffs - you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews the Dell Technologies Championship - you can read his thoughts on that event here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 2017, Julian Suri: 60/1; 2016: Thomas Pieters: 12/1; 2015: David Horsey, 80/1; 2014: Marc Warren, 30/1.
 For a summary of winners' odds on the European Tour for the past 8 years based on the 2017 schedule click here.